tingard/IRIS-front-end/README.md

 # IRIS

 ## Notes on Git
-While we believe case sensitive file names have been eliminated, it may be prudent for OS X users to tell git to ignore cases:
+While we believe case sensitive file names have been eliminated, it may be needed for OS X users to tell git to ignore cases:

 ``` bash
 git config core.ignorecase true